tinne26/mpegg/README.md

 - `-ss 3 -t 10`: convert only a fragment of the video (start at second 3, convert 10 seconds of video).
 - `-q 4`: set the quality level explicitly.
 Lower is better.
 - `-filter:v fps=VALUE`: set framerate explicitly (better don't go below 24!).
-- `-s 640x480`: change converted video resolution.
+- `-s 640x480`: adjust video resolution.
-- `-an` instead of `-c:a mp2`: convert keeping only the video, removing the audio.
+- `-an` instead of `-c:a mp2`: remove the audio to keep only the video.
 - `ffprobe -i my_video.mpg -hide_banner`: show video info if you have ffprobe.

 ## License